 Looking for a school that’ll be just right for your child?
 Check out GreatSchools.org, where you can search for schools in your area and find out which ones will serve your child best.

 It’s also important to know how special education law affects private schools.
 If your child qualifies for special education and you choose to send him to private school, he may be able to receive some special education services that are paid for by the public school district.

 Here are key things to know about private school and special education.

 Federal law requires public school districts to look for and evaluate students who are suspected of having disabilities.
 This requirement is called Child Find.
 It applies to students who attend private school as well as those who attend public school or who are homeschooled.

 This means that if you or your child’s teachers think he might have a learning disability, you can request an evaluation that is paid for by the public school system.
 Decisions about evaluating private school students are made by the public school district where the private school is located.

 It’s a good idea to talk with your child’s teachers before you send a letter requesting an evaluation.
-The district will consult with your child’s school before deciding whether your child needs to have an evaluation.
-If the district agrees to evaluate, it will be responsible for arranging and paying for these tests.
+The district will consult with your child’s school before deciding whether your child needs one.
+If the district agrees to an evaluation, it’s responsible for arranging and paying for these tests.